 Don’t worry!
 We’re not talking about your recipes–we’re actually talking about your air quality.

 Many of us take for granted that the air we’re breathing is healthy, safe, and won’t have much effect on us since it’s not something we can typically see–but this isn’t the case, especially for air that’s indoors.
 In fact, indoor air can be 5x more polluted than outdoors, which can affect allergies, asthma, productivity, and more–even our quality of sleep.

-Our air is filled with a variety of different factors that determine how healthy it is, from dust, to carbon dioxide, to its levels of humidity, to its most underestimated ingredient–chemicals.
+Our air is filled with a variety of different factors that determine how healthy it is, including its levels of carbon dioxide, humidity, temperature, chemicals, and Fine Dust.

-You can accidentally add VOCs to your air while you cook in a variety of ways.
-Oil and grease from stovetop cooking will evaporate into your air, sometimes turning to smoke.
+Oil and grease from stovetop cooking will evaporate into your air, sometimes turning into smoke that is filled with Fine Dust.
 If you use a gas stove, carbon monoxide and other harmful VOCs can also leak into your air.

 How can you keep your guests safe and comfortable this Thanksgiving?
 The answer is simple: with plenty of fresh air!